Cookies on this website

 We use a range of methodological approaches including surveys (cross-sectional and longitudinal), experiments (field and online), GPS tracking, diaries, focus groups, interviews, and participatory techniques (e.g., photo elicitation) to answer questions such as:

-- How are intergroup interactions experienced in socially and politically divided contexts?
+1. How are intergroup interactions experienced in socially and politically divided societies and what are their short and long term effects?

-- What factors influence individuals’ willingness to engage in interactions with people from different social groups?
+3. What psychological, social and moral processes influence individuals’ willingness to engage, reconcile and act collectively with people from different social groups?

-- What role does social media play in either amplifying intergroup division or facilitating connection and understanding between groups?
+4. What role does social media play in shaping intergroup relations?

 ongoing projects